Justcurious98/remote-access-VM/README.md

 ## Summary

-In this assignment, you installed a virtualized Ubuntu distribution of the Linux operating system using Oracle VirtualBox.
+In this assignment, I installed a virtualized Ubuntu distribution of the Linux operating system using Oracle VirtualBox.
 The objective was to learn how to load and operate an OS in a virtualized environment, understand the usefulness of a virtualized OS, work with Linux in a virtualized environment, and understand the difference between NAT and direct network connections.
-You followed a series of steps to create a virtual machine, install Ubuntu from an ISO file, update the installation, configure the network settings, and perform network scans using nmap.
-Additionally, you experimented with various Linux commands and optionally installed and used SSH for secure remote access.
+I followed a series of steps to create a virtual machine, install Ubuntu from an ISO file, update the installation, configure the network settings, and perform network scans using nmap.
+Additionally, I experimented with various Linux commands and optionally installed and used SSH for secure remote access.

 ### Commands used in the assignment